Watch Valley

 The "Watch Valley" covers all the Swiss Jura Arc, from Geneva to Basel, and is the primary location of the Swiss watch-making industry.

-Beginning initially in 15th century Geneva, the cradle of the European time keeping industry, and spreading north east through the Jura Mountains, the great majority of the companies related to the Swiss watch-making industry were first established.
-Continuing to the present day, centuries of tradition, rigor, and the know-how of skilled artisans, has forged the world recognized reputation of the great Swiss watch houses.
+Beginning in 15th century Geneva and spreading northeast through the Jura Mountains, a majority of the companies related to the Swiss watchmaking industry were first established.
+Swiss watch companies developed a reputation through their long-established manufacturing practices and techniques.

-Some of the watchmakers currently producing in the Watch Valley include OMEGA, Breitling, Corum, Gallet, Girard-Perregaux, Patek Philippe, Rolex, TAG Heuer, Blancpain, Ulysse Nardin, Chopard, Baume & Mercier, and others.
+Some of the watchmakers currently producing in the Watch Valley include OMEGA, Breitling, Corum, Gallet, Girard-Perregaux, Patek Philippe, Rolex, TAG Heuer, Blancpain, Ulysse Nardin, Chopard, Baume & Mercier, Movado, Tissot, and others.

 Some of the earliest watchmakers to manufacture timepieces in the Watch Valley were Vacheron Constantin (Est. 1755), Breguet (Est. 1775), Blancpain (*Est. 1735), Jaquet Droz (Est. 1738 in La Chaux-de-Fonds).
 Abraham-Louis Breguet played a great role in the advancement in watch technology.
 In 1790 Breguet invented arguably the most important invention for watches to date.
 It was a shock-absorber known as the “para-chute” which helped prevent delicate parts in a watch from breaking when dropped.
 This greatly improved the accuracy and dependability of watches at that time and paved the road to what we see in current timepieces.

 Honorable Mention: Favre-Leuba (Est. 1737 in Le Locle) was a mid-higher end range maker of Swiss watches.
 They used many different movements from A.Schild SA as well as calibers produced In-House.
 They worked with Girard-Perregaux, Zodiac, Ebel, and others to create a 36,000 VPH movement based on the A.Schild Caliber 1687.
-While the name is still being used on watches today they are not the same company as it succumbed to the Quartz crisis and were forced to sell the company in the 1980’s.
+While the name is still being used on watches today they are not the same company as it succumbed to the Quartz crisis and were forced to sell the company in the 1980s.